ike5/ike5/README.md

 -->

 ## A little bit about me
-- 🔭 I’m currently working on an Accountability Application.
+- 🔭 I’m currently working on an Accountability Application using React and DaisyUI.
-- 🌱 I’m currently learning React, Next, and DaisyUI
+- 🌱 I’m currently learning authentication.
 - 👯 I’m looking to collaborate on React, Vue, Next, and Nuxt apps.
-- 💬 Ask me about my future project ideas
+- 💬 Ask me about my future project ideas.
-- 📅 2022 Goals: Contribute to more open source projects
+- 📅 2023 Goals: Contribute to more open source projects
 - 😄 Pronouns: he/his/him
 - ⚡ Fun fact: I lived in the Amazon